mjgreen/git-in-20-minutes/README.md

 * gitkraken
 * facilitates working on mutiple machines
 * easy websites with github pages
+* distribute files (e.g., supplementary materials for a journal article)

 ## Cons
 * can't see inside docx and xlsx